Friday, October 17, 2025

 • Not double-tongued—honest and consistent, not two-faced.

 • Not given to much wine—disciplined and sober-minded.
-(I say if your leader don't drink at all cuz you need to make wise evaluations and decisions)
+(I say that your leader ought not to drink at all, cuz people need Him to consistently make wise evaluations and decisions)

 • Not greedy for dishonest gain—free from selfish motives.